rust-lang/rustc-dev-guide/src/diagnostics/lintstore.md

 First, we have the lint declarations themselves: this is where the name and default lint level and other metadata come from.
-These are normally defined by way of the [`declare_lint!`] macro, which boils down to a static with type `&rustc_middle::lint::Lint`.
+These are normally defined by way of the [`declare_lint!`] macro, which boils down to a static with type `&rustc_session::lint::Lint`.
 We lint against direct declarations without the use of the macro today (though this may change in the future, as the macro is somewhat unwieldy to add new fields to, like all macros by example).